Why is materialism keeping you from being happier? Because once you fix your anxiety by buying extra stuff, you enter a dangerous cycle:

 Examples of materialism

 A concept such as materialism can be difficult to understand without any specific and actual examples.
-I wondered how to get real-life examples of how materialism can be encountered in today's world and thought "why not ask others?".

 Therefore, I’ve asked four others to share their stories of how materialism has affected their happiness and what they’ve done to counter it.